On this sample itinerary, we sail from Ushuaia, Argentina to the Antarctic Peninsula and fly back from Antarctica to Punta Arenas, Chile.

 Named for renowned explorer Sir Francis Drake who sailed these waters in 1578, the Drake Passage is notorious for its often-fierce gales

 , creating large, wind-whipped swells—we're likely to have some raucous sailing!
-All guests are invited to help sail the vessel if they wish, and we'll set up a round-the-clock watch schedule so that those who want to may participate.
 The southern portion of the Drake Passage also marks the Antarctic Convergence, a biological zone where a great upwelling of nutrients draws an amazing variety of seabirds, including many albatrosses that follow in our wake.
 The first sightings of icebergs and snow-clad mountains indicate that we have reached the South Shetland Islands.
 If conditions are favorable, we'll step ashore for our first encounter with penguins and other wildlife of this southern polar wonderland.

 Days 7–14: Sailing and Camping on the Antarctic Peninsula